 Strategic Buyers

 A strategic buyer is looking at long-term strategic value.
-They may want your business so they can improve their own with new capabilities, an expanded customer base, or additional service offerings.
+They may want your business so they can improve their own with new capabilities, expand their customer base, or add additional service offerings.
 Acquiring your business may be part of a larger strategy that includes acquiring other businesses as well.

-Typically strategic buyers come from the corporate world and they may have well established teams or outside consultants to concentrate on legal and financial issues that will come into play during an acquisition.
+Typically strategic buyers come from the corporate development world and they may have well-established teams or outside consultants to concentrate on legal and financial issues that will come into play during an acquisition..

-There are private equity (PE) backed strategic buyers.
-It is possible a PE-backed buyer will be able to move quicker because they already have a pool of funding and a vision for what type of business they are looking to purchase
+There are private equity (PE) backed strategic buyers who will be looking for specific things in your business.
+A PE-backed buyer may be able to move quicker because they already have a pool of funding and a vision for what type of business they are looking to purchase.

 Financial Buyers